 Internet Browser Security & Privacy

-Running a secure encrypted web server has gone from an option to a virtual necessity in recent years.
+Running a secure internet browser has gone from an option to a virtual necessity in recent years, especially if you want to encrypt your internet connection.

-- HTTPS: When it comes to web traffic, https is different from https in that it enables website encryption by running HTTP over the Transport Layer Security (TLS) protocol.
+- HTTPS: “Hypertext Transfer Protocol Secure” When it comes to web traffic, https is different from https in that it enables website encryption by running HTTP over the Transport Layer Security (TLS) protocol.
 Even though the SSL protocol was replaced 20 years ago by TLS, these certificates are still often referred to as SSL certificates.

-What is a VPN?
-A VPN, short for Virtual Private Network, acts as a secure route to a trusted third-party server.
-All data sent through this route gets encrypted, making it harder for third parties to identify and target individual users on a Wi-Fi network.
+A VPN connection, short for Virtual Private Network, acts as a secure route for your internet traffic to a trusted third-party VPN server.
+All data sent through this route gets encrypted, making it harder for third parties to identify and target individual users on a network.

-TOR is a powerful encryption browser that hides your activities from ISPs, and an online routing system that routes a user’s traffic by encrypting their IP address from where it came.
+The TOR browser, on the other hand, is a powerful encryption browser that hides your activities from ISPs, and an online routing system that will encrypt your internet traffic by bouncing it across multipl “nodes,” called the TOR network.

 At each hop, only the last and next IP addresses are available to enable routing.
 The other hops, including the real one, are encrypted and can only be decrypted by a Tor router.